G-Research/ParquetSharp/docs/Writing.md

 }
 ```

-Once all data for a row group has been written and the `RowGroupWriter` disposed,
+Once all data for a row group has been written and the `ParquetSharp.RowGroupWriter` disposed,
 you may append another row group to the file and repeat the row group writing process.

-The `NextColumn` method of `RowGroupWriter` returns a `ColumnWriter`, which writes physical values to the file,
+The `NextColumn` method of `RowGroupWriter` returns a `ParquetSharp.ColumnWriter`, which writes physical values to the file,
 and can write definition level and repetition level data to support nullable and array values.

 ### Using LogicalColumnWriter

-Rather than working with a `ColumnWriter` directly, it's usually more convenient to create a `LogicalColumnWriter`
+Rather than working with a `ColumnWriter` directly, it's usually more convenient to create a `ParquetSharp.LogicalColumnWriter`
 with the `ColumnWriter.LogicalWriter<TElement>` method.
 This allows writing an array or `ReadOnlySpan` of `TElement` to the column data,
 where `TElement` is the .NET type corresponding to the column's logical element type.